-Inside Amanda Bynes' Private World: How She's Staging Her Return to Hollywood
+Inside Amanda Bynes' Private World

 Malibu Joe/ / AKM-GSI

-A month later, she boldly delivered a new diagnosis, tweeting she was suffering from both bipolar disorder and manic depression.
-And while it's unclear her exact condition (her mom later refuted she was battling mental illness, and her lawyer Tamar Arminak would only confirm that didn't have schizophrenia) her brave statement put a public face on an issue many battle privately.
+Looking back now, said Bynes, she truly can't believe some of her drug-induced declarations.
+"Everybody is different, obviously, but for me, the mixture of marijuana and whatever other drugs and sometimes drinking really messed up my brain," she said.
+"It really made me a completely different person.
+I actually am a nice person.
+I would never feel, say or do any of the things that I did and said to the people I hurt on Twitter."

+She remains grateful that her parents stood by her, crediting them with "really helping me get back on track" and guiding her down the road back to sobriety.
+"I'm really ashamed and embarrassed with the things I said," she told PAPER.
+"I can't turn back time but if I could, I would.
+And I'm so sorry to whoever I hurt and whoever I lied about because it truly eats away at me.
+It makes me feel so horrible and sick to my stomach.
+Everything I worked my whole life to achieve, I kind of ruined it all through Twitter."

-With her final big reveal—and six months of residential treatment—behind her, Bynes set about resuming a more private existence.
-Arminak told People she was "devoted to living her life as healthy as possible."
-To that end, she took up hiking and spin classes, she told Madison in her 2017 interview and feeding the homeless.
+It makes sense, then, that part of her recovery included going dark on social media and resuming a more private existence.
+She took up hiking and spin classes, she told Madison in her 2017 interview and feeding the homeless.
 Outside of that, an insider told E!
 News in 2015, "She is focusing on reading, yoga and reconnecting with her family."

 And her studies.
 By the fall of 2015 the creator of Steve & Barry's fashion line Dear, had re-enrolled at FIDM.
 "I've learned how to sew, I've made patterns, and I want to start a clothing line in the future," she explained to Madison, "so FIDM has been helping me with that."

 At the downtown L.A. institution, a source told E!
-News, the former straight-A student (she completed Thousand Oaks High School's independent study program at age 16) keeps her head down.
-Though her long blonde locks and famous face make her easy to spot, "At school, Amanda doesn't socialize," says the insider.
+News, the former straight-A student (she completed Thousand Oaks High School's independent study program at age 16) attempts to blend.
+Though her long locks and famous face make her easy to spot, "At school, Amanda doesn't socialize," says the insider.
 "She doesn't want to be a distraction for the other students so she just keeps her head down, focuses on the work and sticks to herself."
 And thanks to a fascination with the history of fashion, "She has been reading all sorts of materials on books about it for her own interest," says the insider, "so that's been keeping her busy."

-So busy, that she rarely finds time to tweet.
-Since her August 2016 progress report, she has only logged on three times — including once to refute a report that she was engaged and expecting.

-With any luck, her next update will come with a tune-in.
-In his Daily Pop appearance, Mitchell indicated he'd be up for hosting a reunion on his Nickelodeon comedy series Game Shakers.
-"That would be awesome!" he said.
-"I love Amanda."
-And the role would fit right in with her current plan.
-Bynes' focus, she said, is to start on the small screen: "maybe a few guests spots on some shows that I'm a fan of," she explained, "and maybe another TV show that I'm the star of it."
+Successfully so.
+Thriving in her studies (she noted to PAPER she's earning a 96 percent in her Merchandising Math course), "Instructors love her.
+Love her," Kathi Gilbert, the assistant dean of admission and one of Bynes' advisors, enthused.
+Professors, she continued, have said they "wished all of their students could be like her.
+She's smart, she participates in class—she's an amazing student."

+In school, and in life, as it turns out.
+Though she remains under the conservatorship her parents sought out for her in 2014, it's hardly stifled her independence.
+"The fact that Amanda is living on her own, making her own decisions and future plans is something her parents are so proud of," her family's attorney Tamar Arminak told E!
+News in August.
+"Finally she is surrounded by friends and companions she can trust and really open up to.
+She feels free to be herself."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?